Sweden

 Schools & Education in Sweden for Expat Families

 Expat families in Sweden can choose from international schools like Internationella Engelska Skolan, Stockholm International School, and British International School of Stockholm.
-Adults can access free Swedish language classes, known as Swedish for Immigrants (SFI), through their local municipality, which can be taken in-person or online and lead to a B1 proficiency level.
-Additionally, children can also receive language support to help them integrate into the Swedish school system.
+Adults can access free Swedish language classes, known as Swedish for Immigrants (SFI), through their local municipality, which can be taken in-person or online and lead to B1 proficiency.
+Children can also receive language support to help them integrate into the Swedish school system.

 Public vs. International Schools